itinstructor/KinectPi/README.md

 # KinectPi

-Kinect Xbox 360 and Raspberry pi
+Kinect Xbox 360 and Raspberry Pi Projects

+Becuase of the processing needed, we are using a Raspberry Pi 5.

 ## Manual Setup